June 15, 2021 12 min read

 Natural remedies for dog dermatitis

 There are natural, holistic remedies for treating atopic dermatitis and providing your itchy dog relief.
-The best part is that most of these natural ingredients can be found in your kitchen and are often as effective as over-the-counter medication.
+Pup Wax® uses several of these natural ingredients to help alleviate your dog's itching, to help with redness and inflammation, and to help maintain a clean, healthy coat.

 Before trying any of these natural ingredients, ask your vet to sign off on your choices.
 A vet should be willing to work with you to confirm the culprits behind your dog’s allergy symptoms.